How to Fly Fish Squirmy Wormy Flies For Big TroutNathaniel Treichler

 Many streams feature a species of bright pink aquatic worms.
 While not all streams have these bright species, the color is still a near-accurate presentation and a great attractor pattern.

-Many aquatic worms have a transparent skin and the red insides show through.
+Many aquatic worms have transparent skin and the red insides show through.

-Probably the most realistic color available that is the closest imitation to the real worm.
+Probably the most realistic color available is the closest imitation to the real worm.

-Purple is more of an attractor color.
-In certain streams, purple seems to out perform for whatever reason.
+Neon is more of an attractor color.
+In certain streams, neon seems to outperform for whatever reason.